weichee98/Car-Classification-and-Verification/results/Car-Maker-Classification.md

 Comparing Inception V3 (1) with Inception V3 (2), the dropout layer does not help in improving test accuracy but it results in a lower test loss.
 Introducing a hidden layer of 1000 neurons in Inception V3 (3) improves the accuracy and lowers the loss as compared to Inception V3 (2).
 When 2 hidden layers of 1000 neurons are added in Inception V3 (4), the accuracies and losses become worse, which might be due to overfitting.

-### Conclusion
+## Conclusion

-As the model becomes deeper, the classification performance might be improved, but will also introduce more complexity to the model, results in overfitting.
+As the model becomes deeper, the classification performance might be improved, but at the same time will also introduce more complexity to the model, causing the model to overfit easily.
 Therefore, regularizers and dropout layers can play significant role in helping the generalization of complex model, leading to better performance of deeper neural networks.